-Run-flat tyres and traditional car tyres should not be mixed on the same car, as it could affect the handling.
+Run-flat tyres and traditional car tyres should not be mixed on the same car, as it could affect the ride and handling.

 TyreSafe, an organisation that promotes tyre safety, advises run-flat tyres should not be used on cars without a tyre-pressure monitoring system, which is used to alert you of a deflation or puncture.